SwathiKrish97/Large-Language-Model/README.md

 # Large Language Model

-This Large Language Model processes textual input and generates an analysis of the sentiment expressed within the text, categorizing it as Positive, Negative, or Neutral.
+This advanced language model evaluates text input and produces an assessment of the sentiment conveyed in the content, classifying it as either Positive, Negative, or Neutral.